Do What You Can to Ease Side Effects of Treatment for Uterine Cancer

 Because your scalp may be more sensitive to temperature and sun, protect it with sunscreen and hats or scarves.

-You may have hot flashes, as well as other symptoms of menopause, if you have surgery to remove your uterus.
+You may have hot flashes, as well as other symptoms of menopause, if you have surgery to remove your uterus and ovaries.
 A hot flash is also called a hot flush.
-It is a sudden rush of warmth to the face, neck, upper chest, and back--with or without sweating.
+It is a sudden rush of warmth to the face, neck, upper chest, and back — with or without sweating.
 It can last for a few seconds to an hour or more.
 To ease them, try these tips:

 Try keeping a diary to identify what actions or situations trigger a hot flash.
 Recognizing what causes the hot flashes may help you avoid them.

 Limit your intake of hot drinks, caffeine, alcohol, and spicy foods.